-The Pilot and Co-Pilot seats are adjustable to provide maximum comfort.
+The Pilot and Co-pilot seats are adjustable to provide maximum comfort.
 Seats must be locked in the forward facing direction while traveling.
-Each seat is operated by a 20 Amp fuse, located in the front run box.
+Each seat is operated by a 20 Amp fuse located in the front run box.

 The seats operate from 12 Volt DC house power.
-The ignition must be on to operate the lumbar/seat support and heater functions.
+The ignition must be on to operate the seat heater.